Xavier Henry

 Xavier Henry (/zɑː'viːeɪ/; born March 15, 1991) is an American former professional basketball player.
 He played one year of college basketball with the Kansas Jayhawks before he was drafted in the 2010 NBA draft by the Memphis Grizzlies.
+He played four and a half seasons in the NBA between 2010 and 2014.
+He finished his career in 2017 after two seasons in the NBA G League.